-Hearthstone’s new Battlegrounds game mode allows players to fight it out auto-chess style.
+Hearthstone’s Battlegrounds game mode allows players to fight it out auto-chess style.
 You’ll have the choice between either 3 or 4 Heroes depending on your bonuses.

 Which Hero do you choose though?
-Obviously, you won’t be able to take your pick of all of them, but we’ve put together a helpful guide to the very best picks, so if they come up it’s well worth grabbing a top tier.
-Since the mode has been available for a fair while, we've got more of an idea of what works best, so keep an eye out for synergies to take advantage of!
-Getting Divine Shield or Taunt on a minion can be the difference between winning and losing, and hitting the enemy’s trump card with Poisonous is just perfect.
+Obviously, you won’t be able to take your pick of all of them, but we’ve put together a helpful guide to the very best options, so if they come up it’s well worth grabbing a top tier.
+Since the mode has been available for a fair while, we've got more of an idea of what works best, so keep an eye out for .

 Hearthstone Battlegrounds: Best Heroes Tier List